Vonage/vivid-3/libs/components/src/lib/side-drawer/README.md

 ### Position

-Use the `position` attribute to set the side of the side drawer.
+Use the `position` attribute to set the side of the drawer.

 - Type: `'start'` | `'end'`
 - Default: `'start'`